saltandpurple/eks-tooling-demo/README.md

 - Can be updated with a 'one-click-solution'.
 Very easy to use, exceedingly reliable.
 - EKS console shows k8s internals as well as related AWS resources.
+- EKS provides managed ha control plane as essential service.
 - Well integrated with the other AWS services.
   - Compute/EC2
-    - SecGroups, ENIs all work as expected
+    - SecGroups, ENIs all work as expected.
-  - Loadbalancers, EBS Volumes will be provisioned dynamically via integrated controllers/drivers
+  - Loadbalancers, EBS Volumes will be provisioned dynamically via integrated controllers/drivers.
-    - Abstract resource (eg PersistentVolumeClaim, LoadBalancer) is created in k8s, the controller does the rest
+    - Abstract resource (eg PersistentVolumeClaim, LoadBalancer) is created in k8s, the driver/controller does the rest.
   - IAM
     - Nodegroup Role + Cluster Role
-    - Permissions can be provided to individual workloads via ServiceAccount-Annotations or to all workloads via nodegroup role
+    - Permissions can be provided to individual workloads via ServiceAccount-Annotations or to all workloads via nodegroup role.
   - ECR
     - Repository Permissions integrated with IAM
-      - All image repositories can be used, ECR is optional
+    - All image repositories can be used, ECR is optional.
+  - Vendor lock-in: partial problem, AWS-specified annotations etc are not portable, the rest is (if you make use of IaC).
+  - Barely used in daily business, except for updates and nodegroup adjustments.
+Everything else is done with the tools below.
 ---

 ## Kubectl ###

-Powerful, versatile, easy-to-use CLI.
+- Powerful, versatile, easy-to-use CLI.
 Provides extensive control over resources running on kubernetes as well as the cluster itself.
+- Like most shells, it's accessible on different levels: basic commands are easy and abundant.
+(Much) More complex operations are equally possible but it quickly becomes hard to read/write.

 ### Getting access to the cluster - setting up your kubeconfig

 We will retrieve our kubeconfig directly from AWS EKS - therefore we setup access to AWS first:

-Add the following to your ~/.aws/config:
+Add the following to your ~/.aws/config (don't forget to add the actual credentials!):

     [profile nzc-k8s-profile]
     region = eu-central-1